-Forwarding email is a source of contention.
-I receive inquiries from mothers, daughters, fathers and sons, friends and associates about how to “nicely” ask someone they know, like or love (possibly you) to please stop forwarding emails they didn’t ask for or are not interested in.
+The obsessive forwarding of emails is a source of contention.
+I receive inquiries from mothers, daughters, fathers, and sons, friends, and associates.
+Each wants to know how to “nicely” ask someone they know, like, or love (possibly you) to please stop forwarding emails they didn’t ask for or are not interested in.

-No matter how nice, how kind, how thoughtful you may be in asking someone to stop forwarding these “forward to everyone you know” emails, the forwarder will feign hurt feelings.
+Unfortunately, no matter how nice, how kind, how thoughtful you may be in asking someone to stop forwarding these “forward to everyone you know” emails, the forwarder many times feigns hurt feelings.
 Worse case they’ll get downright belligerent in the belief that they can do what they want.
 Why don’t you appreciate that they are including you in these important mailings?

 Hence, this article.

 The problem isn’t really the forwards.
-Many times it is how they are forwarded.
-Although the forwarders think they are being thoughtful, in fact they are being proportionality the opposite because they are not forwarding properly.
+Many times it is how they chose to forward it to you.
+Although the forwarders think they are being thoughtful, in fact, they are being proportionality the opposite because they are not forwarding properly.
 See my article 5 Rules for Forwarding Emails for further details.

 If you want to be truly thoughtful, all you have to do is stop and think of the person on the other side.
 Not just forward any emails that you want or what will make you feel important at that moment in time.